Age Groups and Vaccines: Teens/College

 Once back home, realize that your teen may be more tired than usual.
 They may be sore where the shot was given.
 Try to be patient and understanding and provide comfort to your teen.
-If the area where the shot was given is red, tender or swollen, your teen can use a warm wet cloth on the area.
-If your teen has a fever, they can take a warm shower or bath.
+If the area where the shot was given is red, tender or swollen, your teen can use ice on the area, and encourage ongoing use of the arm.
 Give your teen plenty of fluids and be aware that they may be less interested in food over the next 24 hours.

 While most side effects are minor, if your teen has a severe reaction, you or the doctor can file a report to the Vaccine Adverse Events Reporting System or VAERS.